Timc3209/TodoApp/README.md

   </a>
 </p>

-> React Native to manage todos with calendar.
+> TodoApp is a simple to-do list manager app built with react native.

 ## :star: Features